 Beating your eggs with sugar until it reaches a pancake batter consistency will ensure that your brownies rise more.
 Alternatively, you can also add a little bit of baking powder to your dry ingredients to make your brownies rise more.

-Another possibility of why your brownies are flatter than you want them to be is because you’re using a pan too large for your recipe.
+Another possibility that your brownies are flatter than you want them to be is that you’re using a brownie pan too large for your recipe.
 Try using a pan that is slightly smaller than what the recipe calls for and you’ll end up with a thicker brownie.